 In October, Sussex’s Chris Jordan took his 50th T20I wicket to become England’s second highest wicket-taker in the format.
 Since making his debut in 2014 against Australia, he has become an ever-present in the England T20 side – and has produced some brilliant performances along the way.
 Here, we remember five of his best…

-England were on the wrong side of a 21-run defeat in Wellington on Saturday night, but Chris Jordan showed his skill with the ball while reminding people of his superb abilities as an all-rounder.
+England were on the wrong side of a 21-run defeat in Wellington, but Chris Jordan showed his skill with the ball while reminding people of his superb abilities as an all-rounder.

 England bowled first in the second match of the series, and CJ was the pick of England’s bowlers, taking 3-23 as New Zealand set their opponents 177 to win.

 Jordan bowled well at the top of the innings, and was denied an early wicket on two occasions when Martin Guptill was dropped by Sam Billings and then James Vince off successive balls.

 However, as is so often of the case, it was at the death where CJ was at his best.
 After a huge appeal, former Sussex man Ross Taylor was correctly given LBW at the start of the 17th over, and two balls later, Jordan had another as a wild hack from Mitchell Santer was caught at long-on.

 With the final ball of the innings, CJ had his third when Vince caught Jimmy Neesham - and in the process, the fast-bowler became England’s second highest wicket-taker in T20I history.

 In reply, England struggled with the bat, but Jordan was a shining light and reminded the world of his genuine ability as an all-rounder.
 He was his side’s second highest scorer, hitting three fours and launching three sixes into the stands off successive deliveries before eventually being caught on the boundary for 36 off 19 balls – his best T20I score.